 Table of Contents

-Welcome to Oracle VM VirtualBox!
+Welcome to Oracle VM VirtualBox.

-VirtualBox is deceptively simple yet also very powerful.
+Oracle VM VirtualBox is deceptively simple yet also very powerful.
 It can run everywhere from small embedded systems or desktop class machines all the way up to datacenter deployments and even Cloud environments.

 Testing and disaster recovery.
-Once installed, a virtual machine and its virtual hard disks can be considered a "container" that can be arbitrarily frozen, woken up, copied, backed up, and transported between hosts.
+Once installed, a virtual machine and its virtual hard disks can be considered a container that can be arbitrarily frozen, woken up, copied, backed up, and transported between hosts.

 Any number of snapshots can be created, allowing you to travel back and forward in virtual machine time.
 You can delete snapshots while a VM is running to reclaim disk space.